Elegies (film): Themes

 Ann Hui expressed that the inspiration for creating Elegies was to bring public awareness to Hong Kong poetry, encouraging people to recognise that many poets are still actively writing and to gain insight into their perspectives on Hong Kong.
 Writer Tang Siu-wa concurred, highlighting that Hui's depiction of poetry showcases its power and relevance, especially through young poet Huang Run-yu's emotional ties and Hui's personal reflections.
 Critics compared the film to Jia Zhangke's Swimming Out Till the Sea Turns Blue (2020), which explores cultural losses in China's modernisation.
 Forrest Cardamenis noted that the film captures a similar "seismic shift" in Hong Kong's poetry culture caused by societal changes, albeit with minimal verbal hints, the "imminence and uncertainty" of the poets is reflected in the film's formal approach.
 Similarly, scholar Gloria Tsui identified political metaphors intertwined with nostalgia for the old Hong Kong, highlighting the film's evocation of loss and uncertainty in Hong Kong, as well as concerns over tightening creative freedom after the 2019–2020 Hong Kong protests.
 Liu, the interviewee, also compared the film to the censorship of poetry collections in Hong Kong public libraries, stating that a sense of taboo towards poetry only arises from a heightened awareness of people's understanding of poetry's power, which echos with what Hui aims to convey through the film.

 Film critic Sek Kei described Elegies as an unavoidably political film that serves as an "elegy for Hong Kong", noting references to Liu's social activism and citations of Bertolt Brecht and Paul Celan, both of whom criticised the silence during authoritarianism, reflecting Ann Hui's sentiments about Hong Kong's changing social atmosphere.
 Interviewee Huang Canran shared this perspective, noting that the film's structure is carefully planned by Hui.
-He cited Celan as a thread running throughout the film, highlighting that he worked on many Chinese translations of Celan's works, which aligns with the film's emphasis on his identity as a translator, and included a lecture by Liu discussing Celan's works afterwards.
+He cited the western modern poetries as a thread running throughout the film, highlighting that he worked on many Chinese translations of Brecht's works, which aligns with the film's emphasis on his identity as a translator, and included a lecture by Liu discussing Brecht's works afterwards.
 Huang remarked that Hui cleverly employs the ambiguous nature of poetry, using his absence from the turmoil in Hong Kong since 2014 to create a contrast with York Ma's political statements and Celan's insights regarding "realities that cannot be named in words" in the first and third parts of the film.
 Liu also commented on the film's inclusion of his Celan lecture, interpreting it as Hui's use of poetry's metaphorical nature, as emphasised by Celan, with elements not shown in the film serving as an "unspoken resonance".